 Frequently Asked Questions About Changes to the CCNS Renewal Program

-Why are the CCNS renewal requirements being changed?
+Why were the CCNS renewal requirements changed?

 AACN endorses the APRN Consensus Model and believes it has a positive impact on the nursing profession.
 However, we understand implementation of the model could have unintended consequences for individual APRNs.
-Changes to the CCNS renewal program are geared toward minimizing the impact on one’s ability to maintain renewal requirements due to unexpected life events, such as unemployment or illness.
+Changes to the CCNS renewal program were geared toward minimizing the impact on one’s ability to maintain renewal requirements due to unexpected life events, such as unemployment or illness.

-Are all the CCNS renewal program changes going into effect at the same time?
+Did all the CCNS renewal program changes going into effect at the same time?